aomlomics/tourmaline/README.md

 deblur_min_size: 1
 -->

 Now you are ready to test Snakemake.
-You might start with the DADA2 paired-end workflow:
+You might start with the DADA2 paired-end workflow.
+From your directory `/PATH/TO/PROJECT/tourmaline-test`, run:

 ```
 snakemake dada2_pe_denoise